-The next important element of the pull mechanism is a clear theory of change that articulates the expected causal linkages between the pull mechanism incentive structure and the realization of a meaningful impact.
-The theory of change should articulate how the solvers' expected investments and activities in response to the incentive structure are likely to lead to the development of a market for the target technological solution and how the development of this market will address the development problem. , The theory of change should also recognize the external factors that might impact the causal linkages, positively or negatively, necessitating a clear understanding of the current enabling environment, such as policies and regulations, and any expected changes to it in the future.
+Underpinning the above key elements is the final important element of the pull mechanism-a clear theory of change that articulates the expected causal linkages between the pull mechanism incentive structure, the solvers' expected investments and activities in response to the incentive structure, the expected development of a market for the target technological solution because of the solvers' investment, and realization of a meaningful impact on the development problem.
+The theory of change should also recognize the external factors that might impact the causal linkages, positively or negatively, which necessitates a clear understanding of the current enabling environment, such as policies and regulations, and any expected changes to it in the future.